Shopify/polaris/src/components/Button/README.md

 #### External links

-If the button component is used to create a link to an external resource:
+When you use the button component to create a link to an external resource:

 - Use the `external` prop to make the link open in a new tab (or window, depending on the merchant’s browser settings).
 - Use the `icon` prop to add the `external` icon to the button